the red mycelium

 …كان يا مكان في قديم الزمان

 …a woman who had never known what it felt like to have someone truly at her back.
-She moved through the world with an open front but an exposed back body—untouched, unguarded, and unseen.
+She moved through the world with an open front body but an exposed back body, untouched, unguarded, and unseen.

 One night, in the quiet space between intimacy and fear, she felt a hand on her back.
 A tender caress.
 It should have been safe.
 It looked safe.
-But deep inside, something tensed—her kidneys whispered warnings, her adrenals hummed with fear.
-And in that moment, just beyond the edge of consciousness, she saw it—a towering, vivid red tree, burning bright against the background of the unseen.
-It was unlike anything she had ever witnessed.
-Strong.
-Commanding.
-Unmissable.
+But deep inside her, something tensed.
+Her kidneys popped a warning, her adrenals screamed with fear.
+And in that moment, just beyond the edge of consciousness, she saw it—a towering, vivid red tree, burning bright against the mountainous background.
+It was unlike anything she had ever experienced, it was strong, commanding, and unmissable.

 At first, she thought it was a sign of protection, something standing tall between her and the unknown.
-But as she continued to listen—not just with her mind but with her body—something shifted.
+But as she continued to listen, with her body, something shifted.
 The tree began to breathe.
-Its form wavered, softened.
-It did not rise in singular defiance; instead, it spread outward, downward, into the unseen world beneath her feet.
+Its form wavered, and softened.
+It did not rise in singular defiance; instead, it spread outward, wide, and downward, deep into the unseen world beneath her.

-The red tree became a mushroom, its body woven from vast, visible networks of mycelium—a living web, ancient and wise, connecting her to everything beneath the surface.
+The red tree became a ginkgo leaf shape, its body woven from vast, visible networks of mycelium, a living web, ancient and wise, connecting her to everything beneath the surface.
 It was no longer just a symbol of strength but of interconnectedness, of an ecosystem quietly working beneath awareness, breaking down the old, making way for the new.
 For repair.

-And as she stood within this vision, her heart began to ask—was the hand on her back a warning?
+And as she stood within this vision, her heart began to ask: was the hand on her back a warning?
 Was this a signal of danger, or was this something else?
-The red mycelium did not scream run—it pulsed with something quieter, deeper.
-It was not a command to retreat but an invitation to witness.
+The red mycelium did not scream run, it pulsed with something quieter, deeper.
+It did not command to retreat, it was an invitation to witness.
 Perhaps it was not about the hand.
-Perhaps it was about the stories her body still carried—the places within her that had never known how to relax into being held.
+Perhaps it was about the stories her body still carried, the places within her that had never known how to relax into being held.

-And if there was a warning here, it was not against the hand.
+If there was a warning here, it was not against the hand.
 It was against silence.
 Against bypassing.
 Against pushing past what her body was asking her to see.
-The red mycelium had not risen to tell her to leave.
-It had risen to teach her how to stay—not in the arms of another, but with herself.
+The red mycelium did not arise to tell her to leave, it arose to teach her how to stay, not in the arms of another, but with herself.
 To not just survive the sensation, but to let it speak.
 To trust that her body was not trying to frighten her, but to guide her.

 Healing, she understood now, was not always about fighting external threats.
-Sometimes, it was about standing still with the ones within.
+Sometimes it it’s about standing still with the ones within.

-And as the vision softened, she realized something else: protection is not always a fortress.
-Sometimes, it is a slow, quiet unfolding.
+And as the vision started to soft away, she realized something else: protection is not always a fortress.
+Sometimes, it is a slow, quiet unfolding across a period of time.

-This was not just a vision.
-This was not just a mushroom-shaped tree.
+This is not just a vision.
+This is not just a ginkgo-shaped tree.

-It was her body learning to listen.
-It was her shifting from survival into trust.
-It was the unseen networks of her own resilience waking up.
-And just as mycelium turns decay into new life, she realized that her past, her patterns, her wounds—they were not things to be buried or erased.
-They were meant to be transformed.
-Composted into wisdom.
-Integrated into connection.
+It’s her body learning to listen.
+It’s her shifting from survival into trust.
+It’s the unseen networks of her own resilience waking up.
+And just as mycelium turns decay into new life, she realizes that her past, her patterns, her wounds—they are not things to be buried or erased.
+They are meant to be transformed, composted into wisdom, and integrated into connection.

-She was no longer alone in the unseen.
-The red mycelium had her back.
-And this time, she could feel it.
+She is no longer alone in the unseen.
+The red mycelium has her back.
+And this time, she can feel it.

 Artist’s Note: